Skip to Content

 Theme #1: What it Takes to Be a Car Owner

-This is one of my favorite ideas for financial literacy month.
+This is one of my favorite ideas for Financial Literacy Month.

 Because driving and owning a car is a big thing in a teen’s life, whether they actually can yet, or not.
 That makes a theme around car ownership a great anchor to teaching your students some really useful (and actionable) financial lessons.